What is a Cholesteatoma?

 - The ear draining fluid with a foul odour; or

 - Dizziness or muscle weakness on one side of the face (the side of the infected ear).

 Any or all of these symptoms are good reasons to seek medical evaluation.

 Cholesteatoma is a serious but treatable ear condition which can be diagnosed only by medical examination.
 Bone erosion can cause the infection to spread into the surrounding areas including the inner ear and brain, and as such, choleasteatoma should be treated as soon as possible.

-The surgeons at Ear Science Surgery are world-leading experts in cholesteatomas and have published many peer reviewed international articles and books on the surgery of this disorder.
+Professor Marcus Atlas is a world-leading expert in cholesteatomas and has published many peer reviewed international articles and books on the surgery of this disorder.

 Cholesteatoma Web 3-23-11, American Academy of Otolaryngology-Head and Neck Surgery Patient Information Leaflet

 63. Singh V, Atlas MD.
 Obliteration of the persistently discharging mastoid cavity using the middle temporal artery flap.
 Otolaryngol Head Neck Surg.
 2007 Sep;137(3):433-8